Diderot-Language/examples/README.md

 with the `-l` option, and compiling with `--double`.
 * [`unicode`](unicode/): Computes nothing, but comments include a Diderot Unicode cheatsheet, with information about the operators that they represent.
-* [`tensor`](tensor/): Demonstrates printing, indexing, and multiplication of tensors and user-defined functions.
+* [`tensor`](tensor/): Describes tensor shape, and demonstrates printing, indexing, and multiplication of tensors and user-defined functions.
+* [`vimg`](vimg/): Viewing, within a window of specified location and orientation, of an image or of some of its derived attributes.
+Demonstrates having an image dataset as an input variable, univariate colormapping, finding gradients with ∇,
+`inv` for matrix inverse,
+and `evals` and `evecs` for eigenvalues and eigenvectors.
 * [`fs2d`](fs2d/): For generating 2D synthetic datasets.
 Demonstrates
 computing on globals at initialization-time, uninitialized global inputs, chained else-if conditionals to emulate a switch, and single-expression functions defined with `=`.
-* [`vimg`](vimg/): Viewing, within a window of specified location and orientation, of an image or of some of its derived attributes.
-Demonstrates having an image dataset as an input variable, univariate colormapping, finding gradients with ∇, and use of `evals` and `evecs` for eigenvalues and eigenvectors.
+* [`sieve`](sieve/): Sieve of Eratosthenes for finding primes.
+Demonstrates how strands can `die` (in a strand collection) and the `global` update block, which can compute on globals and strand states between per-strand updates.
 * [`iso2d`](iso2d/): Sampling isocontours with non-interacting particles using Newton-Raphson iteration.
-Demonstrates strands calling `die`, and the `inside` and `normalize` functions.
+Demonstrates and the `inside` and `normalize` functions.
 * [`fs3d`](fs3d/): For generating a variety of interesting 3D synthetic datasets;
 similar to but more complicated than [`fs2d`](fs2d/).
 Demonstrates a user-defined function for doing quaternion to